Divorce Petition

 • The reason for divorce (in several states, this reason is "incompatibility" or "irreconcilable differences")

-The spouse who files the divorce petition is called the "petitioner" while the other spouse is termed as the "respondent" or "defendant."
+The partner who files the divorce appeal is termed as the "petitioner", whereas the other spouse is termed as the "respondent" or "defendant."

-After submitting the petition with the court clerk, the next step is to serve it to the respondent.
-From the date of service, the respondent is offered 30 days to file a response to the petition.
+After submitting the plea with the court clerk, the next step is to serve it to the respondent.
+The respondent is offered 30 days to file a response to the appeal from the date of service.
 During these 30 days, either partner may request for protective orders, restraining orders or temporary orders related to alimony and child support.

 • Court name